heroesofcode/xrun/README.md

 - [x] Shows a table with test information.
 - [x] If there is an error, it shows a table with failed tests.
 - [x] Runs in the terminal and CI with an easy command
+- [x] Support to iOS, iPadOS and macOS
 - [x] Generate PDF of failed tests

 ## Installing